 Reading Nature: A Conservation Book Club

-Curl up and get cozy with a nature-themed book this winter, then come out and join us for a monthly group discussion at the Howe Library.
+Curl up and get cozy with a nature-themed book this winter and spring, then come out and join us for a monthly group discussion at the Howe Library.
 We’ll read a mix of conservation classics as well as recent releases, all illuminating different aspects of our relationships with the natural world.

 Loaner copies of the books are available at the Howe Library (no library card required).
 For more information and to sign up, visit the Howe’s event calendar at the links below.